vcfernandes/vcfernandes/README.md

 ## Hi there 👋
-My name is Vinicius Fernandes and i'm a Developer FullStack, from MS, Brazil
+My name is Vinicius Fernandes and i'm a Java Developer, from MS, Brazil

 <h2 align="left">About Me</h2>